-This is called the 5 Jar Method, and it’s based off of Biblical principles, if you’re non-religious, then please don’t let that throw you off, these are practical guidelines that are timeless and have been passed down from generation to generation.
+While it’s based on Biblical principles, please don’t let that put you off, as these are practical guidelines are timeless and have been passed down from generation to generation.

 Jar 1 - Responsibilities and Managing Other People’s Money: